Richard Dufresne Sells 10,000 Shares of George Weston Limited (TSE:WN) Stock

-George Weston Limited (TSE:WN – Get Free Report) Senior Officer Richard Dufresne sold 10,000 shares of the company’s stock in a transaction on Thursday, May 15th.
-The shares were sold at an average price of C$260.07, for a total transaction of C$2,600,739.00.
+George Weston Limited (TSE:WN – Get Free Report) Senior Officer Richard Dufresne sold 10,000 shares of the firm’s stock in a transaction on Thursday, May 22nd.
+The shares were sold at an average price of C$267.12, for a total transaction of C$2,671,248.00.

 Richard Dufresne also recently made the following trade(s):